machadodj/machadodj.github.io/_posts/2026-05-20-Anastasiia.md

 ---
-title: Celebrating Anastasiia’s Award of the Lawrence E. Mays Fellowship in Bioinformatics
+title: Celebrating Anastasiia Award of the Lawrence Mays Fellowship in Bioinformatics
 tags:
   - bioinformatics
   - fellowship